A strategy and roadmap to comply with changing regulations

 In terms of ongoing chemical registration, Prior Existing Chemical Substance standard registration will kick off in 2019.
 Industry will face the challenge of preparing for the registration under non-mandatory joint registration and without OR.
 Unclear guidance and possible match platform are currently the biggest issues for industry.
 Furthermore, it will be a challenge for high tonnage (100ton/yr) registrants to complete registrations within two years.

-- Overview of Taiwan chemical management
+- An overview of Taiwan chemical management

 - The potential impact of amendments to the Regulation

-- Progress of PECs registration
+- The progress of PECs registration

 Speaker: Ken Liu, Principle Consultant, ERM